 - Apply pressure to the injection site using your thumb or finger as you withdraw the needle.
 Gently massage the area close to the injection site.

-- Scan the implanted microchip and record its serial number on the pet's health record.
+- Scan the implanted microchip and record the microchip number on the pet’s health record.